jurgenzenuni/wall-application-OS/README.md

 # wall-application-OS

 I need a skilled Python developer to create an Wallpaper image sharing platform with the following key features:
+- Python Mandatory, not interested in React or other frameworks.

 User Account Management:
 - Account creation and basic profile customization (name, bio)